Children of the Corn 666: Isaac's Return: Plot

 That night, the cult gathers in the cornfield under Isaac's command, branding Matt as the first of the "chosen".
 Hannah arrives, and is injected with a sedative by the cultists.
 The cult begins a union ceremony between Matt and Hannah, but Hannah escapes.
 Rachel appears at the gathering, claiming Isaac is a false prophet.
 Morgan attempts to intervene to help Hannah, only to be bisected by Isaac with a machete.
 Gabriel flees, uniting with Hannah in a barn, where the two have sex.
 Matt proceeds to commit suicide by falling on a scythe.

 Rachel is held captive in the hospital basement.
 Gabriel kills Jesse before Hannah confronts Isaac, who believes himself to be "He Who Walks Behind the Rows".
-Gabriel, utilizing his supernatural powers, forces Cora to shoot herself, before confronting Isaac with the revelation that he was in fact the firstborn child of Isaac's cult, and that Isaac denied him his birthright in favor of his own son.
+Gabriel, using his supernatural powers, forces Cora to shoot herself, before confronting Isaac with the revelation that he was in fact the firstborn child of Isaac's cult, and that Isaac denied him his birthright in favor of his own son.

 Gabriel instructs Hannah to kill Isaac, but Rachel urges her not to.
 He then reveals himself to be fully possessed by He Who Walks Behind the Rows.
 Gabriel restrains Isaac with his supernatural powers, killing him with a broken lead pipe.
 Rachel subsequently stabs Gabriel.
 Rachel and Hannah flee as Gabriel remarks that "The seeds have already been sown".
 Gabriel's wound miraculously heals itself, and he begins to set off explosions, killing Jake.

 Hannah and Rachel leave on foot, walking down a country road.
 Hannah is unaware of what Gabriel's words meant—that she is currently pregnant with the child of He Who Walks Behind the Rows, continuing the cult's legacy.